Blaine Robison, M.A.

 Your mother and Your brothers: See the note on the previous verse.
 Several versions add "and sisters."
-See the Textual Note below. are outside looking for You: "looking" is Grk. zēteō, pres., "to look for" can have the meaning of "searching for," but in this context has the sense of seeking a meeting or looking to Yeshua to provide some answers.
-They were unable to get inside due to the size of the crowd outside the house.
+See the Textual Note below. are outside looking: Grk. zēteō, pres., to look for, can have the meaning of "searching for," but in this context has the sense of seeking a meeting or looking to Yeshua to provide some answers. for You: They were unable to get inside due to the size of the crowd outside the house.

 33 Answering them, He said, "Who are My mother and My brothers?"